Author: Timo Laitinen

 <map class="java.util.HashMap" instance="new java.util.HashMap()"/>

-The args attribute specifies the constructor arguments:
+attribute specifies the constructor arguments:

 <initialSize>20</initialSize>